 Cream and sugar say more than just how you take your coffee

-by Gima Campo, NPR News*
+reported by Gima Campo, NPR*

-For example, a woman who orders a venti one pump caramel, one pump white mocha, two scoops vanilla bean powder, extra ice frappucino with two shots poured over the top (affogato style), with caramel drizzle under and on top of the whipped cream attends church an average zero times per month.
+For example, a woman who orders a venti one pump caramel, one pump white mocha, two scoops vanilla bean powder, extra ice Frappuccino with two shots poured over affogato style, plus caramel drizzle under and on top of the whipped cream attends church an average of zero times per month.